Inspection and Maintenance of Spent Nuclear Fuel Canisters

 There are two dry fuel storage systems at the San Onofre Nuclear Generating Station.
 The original storage system is the Orano TN-NUHOMS system, which is a horizontal storage system.
 SCE began loading spent nuclear fuel into this system in 2003 and there are 50 canisters located there now.

 In 2014, SCE selected Holtec for its expanded dry fuel storage system.
-The Holtec UMAX system will contain 73 canisters of spent nuclear fuel.
-The loading process of this system continues and will be completed later this year.
+The Holtec UMAX system contains 73 canisters of spent nuclear fuel.
+We completed the loading process of this system in August 2020.

 Aging Management Programs for Dry Fuel Storage